-From Margaret on November 29th, 2011 in Green Remodeling
+From Dean Dowd on November 29, 2011 in Green Remodeling

 Yes, real people in real homes are beginning to use solar power to cut energy costs.
 Huge advances are being made to bring residential solar to an affordable level for normal people.
 Solar panels continue to get smaller and more cost-effective.
 Installation costs and installation service costs continue to go down.